 It’s a fascinating feud that has long epitomised the frankness and physicality of British football.
 Nowadays the spectacle that’s televised is a bastardised version in many ways, more associated with pride than an obstacle to silverware due to the waning influence of both clubs, but there is little doubt it will one day return to its roots as one of the most entertaining fixtures in the football diary.
 It just might take a while.
 Until then, there’s always nostalgia.

-As a spectacle during the 1990s and early-noughties, it was a collision of behemoths that always offered value on the field, and there was generally a sense of occasion in the air.
+As a spectacle during the 1990s and early-2000s, it was a collision of behemoths that always offered value on the field, and there was generally a sense of occasion in the air.
 January 1999 was no different, and with the 20th century entering the home stretch the fourth round of the FA Cup offered both outfits the chance to become top dogs on derby day, to get one over their nemeses and to really rub their noses in it; gentlemanly conduct was clearly out the window and a certain Norwegian striker was ready to prove his worth.

-Obviously, the idea of even winning a treble was as far from their minds as Solskjaer was from nailing down a place in the starting XI – but that didn’t matter because this was all about winning a match, a mentality that used to ensure the club rarely strayed away from the pragmatism of picking up points, navigating towards finals and scoring goals.
-While Old Trafford is fondly known as the Theatre of Dreams, back in the heyday of Fergie’s rule there was little room for snoozing players who relied on hope, merely space for battlers who inspired certainty as much as is humanly possible.
+Obviously, the idea of even winning a treble was as far from their minds as Solskjaer was from nailing down a place in the starting line-up – but that didn’t matter because this was all about winning a match, a mentality that used to ensure the club rarely strayed away from the pragmatism of picking up points, navigating towards finals and scoring goals.
+While Old Trafford is fondly known as the Theatre of Dreams, back in the heydey of Fergie’s rule there was little room for snoozing players who relied on hope, merely space for battlers who inspired certainty as much as is humanly possible.

 After seeing the Reds take a first-half lead through Michael Owen, United were forced to wait agonisingly until the last two minutes of normal time before they finally nabbed a foothold in the tie when a familiar duo combined as Andy Cole unselfishly set up Dwight Yorke to level the scores.
 The crowd lost itself in the moment and you can be sure more than enough of them would have been happy to force a replay at that exact moment.
-It was vintage United, who always seemed ready to deal a deadly blow at precisely the most unexpected moment, but the script still had a few key lines to run and like any good plot-twist this one was all set to shell-shock.
+It was vintage United, who always seemed ready to deal a deadly blow at precisely the most unexpected moment, but the script still had a few key lines to run and like any good plot twist, this one was all set to shell-shock.